Frequently Asked Questions

 Yes.
 The extruded struts are equipped with 4 different angles.
 The angles allow both the hubs and the panels to fit face to face with the aluminum struts.
 The struts are equipped with TPE/SEBS seals to keep the water out.

-The design also allows you to apply extra seals between the panels and struts.
+However, the watertightness is very much dependent on your assembly.
+We also recommend applying silicone when installing the panels.
 You should also keep in mind that water tightness is usually sustained by regular maintenance.

 Are the frames corrosion proof?